eugecm/screen-client/README.md

 ![](schematic.png?raw=true)
 ![](shot.jpg?raw=true)

-This if the firmware for a device that displays information received from `screen-server` (not yet pushed).
+This is the firmware for a device that displays information received from `screen-server` (not yet pushed).
 Written for ATmega 328 but it doesn't use any fancy features so it should be easy to make it work with other AVR chips, as long as the pins are configured correctly and